Forget Denim and Trousers—Skirts Are the Moment, and Here Are Fall's 7 Biggest Styles

 Shop the matching Standout Blazer ($248).

 If I had to choose just one skirt trend for fall, I wouldn't even think twice before naming full skirts.
-Everywhere I look, this elegant shape is popping up whether it be on the runways or in the market.
-For their fall 2024 collections, designers proposed a diversity of iterations on the full skirt, from Miu Miu's crisp poplin to Marni's glossed leather and Brandon Maxwell's matching jacket set.
+Everywhere I look, this elegant shape is popping up, whether it be on the runways or in the market.
+For their fall 2024 collections, designers proposed a diversity of iterations on full skirts, from Miu Miu's crisp poplin version to Marni's glossed-leather iteration and Brandon Maxwell's matching jacket set.

 "Naked" dressing is hardly a new trend, but this season, designers doubled down on their infatuation with sheer dressing, agreeing unanimously on the sheer skirt.
 I'm already jotting down the styling ideas from the runways that marry the skirts with more conservative tops like turtleneck sweaters and hourglass tunics and make the tricky pieces seem much more wearable.

-Leather dressing just feels right for the fall, and this season it's not coming in the form of the buttery leather of seasons past but of glossy patent finishes that give the skirts an utterly chic feel.
-I plan on pairing one with staples like a thin turtleneck and knee boots to really let them shine.
-Though, designers like Tory Burch insisted on a two-piece look for maximum impact.
+Leather dressing just feels right for the fall, and this season, it's not coming in the form of the buttery leather of seasons past, but of glossy patent finishes that give the skirts an utterly chic feel.
+I plan on pairing one with staples like a thin turtleneck and knee-high boots to really let them shine.
+However, designers like Tory Burch insisted on a two-piece look for maximum impact.

 Busy people, rejoice!
 Skirts that come pre-wrinkled for an already-lived-in effect are gaining ground for fall, and they couldn't be any easier to wear, especially for those of us who never leave enough time in the morning to break out the steamer.